Raines Dental | Mullica Hill

 Precise LTM Soft Tissue Laser

 At Raines Dental, we use advanced laser technology to provide the most precise tissue sculpting.
 Less traumatic to the mouth than traditional methods, the procedure is gentle and more comfortable for patients.
-It is also less invasive, which reduces bleeding, post-operative pain and chance of infection as a result of treatment.
+It is also less invasive, which reduces bleeding, post-operative pain, and the chance of infection as a result of treatment.
 There are few if any contraindications and in fact, the laser can be used near metal, bone and on patients with pacemakers.

 Laser dentistry is an invaluable tool for Dr. Raines.
 Using the Precise LTM diode laser system, he is able to sculpt and create beautiful results safely and in less time without sacrificing patient care and comfort.